 make multiple passes

-Most of the problems with router bits are easily fixed by using them properly considering the speed, feed rate and amount of material which you are carving.
+Most of the problems with router bits are easily fixed by using them properly considering the speed, feed rate, and amount of material that you are carving.

 Router Bit Maintenance

 Maintaining your router bits is very important and will save you money down the road.
 As with all woodworkers, wood sign makers who use routers and routing bits will encounter router bit maintenance.